Watch Greenland now on Amazon Prime Video.

-Let’s face it, apart from Norway’s The Wave in 2015; disaster movies have had a pretty rough ride over recent years.
-Therefore, hopes for the comet wipeout drama Greenland remained pretty low right up to its release.
-The departure of both Chris Evans and its original director Neill Blomkamp before filming, only adding to a sense of impending doom.
-So imagine my surprise, when Ric Roman Waugh’s movie kept me gripped from start to finish; with Gerard Butler finally allowed to move on from his all-action hero into a more nuanced and balanced role.
+Let’s face it, apart from Norway’s The Wave in 2015, disaster movies have had a pretty rough ride over recent years.
+Therefore, my hopes for the comet wipeout drama Greenland remained pretty low on its quiet streaming release.
+This was a production racked with problems, the departure of actor Chris Evans and the film’s original director Neill Blomkamp before filming only adding to the sense of impending doom.
+So imagine my surprise when Greenland arrived and kept me gripped from start to finish.

-Greenland takes its steer from Deep Impact, The Wave and The Day After Tomorrow in its artistic style.
-The bombastic action set pieces of films like 2012 and Armageddon replaced with a family drama interlaced with short but powerful moments of action.
-In turn, allowing the audience to build a sense of empathy in the Garrity family’s journey.
-The world’s safety and security slowly collapsing as a recently-discovered comet named ‘Clarke’ heads toward Earth.
+Greenland firmly takes its steer from Deep Impact, The Wave and The Day After Tomorrow in its artistic style and narrative path.
+Here the nonstop action set pieces of films like 2012 and Armageddon are replaced by a far more nuanced family drama that allows the audience to build a sense of empathy and attachment to the Garrity family as a recently-discovered comet named ‘Clarke’ thunders toward Earth.